 Reporting handled errors

 Sometimes it is useful to manually notify Bugsnag of a problem.
-To do this, call Bugsnag.notify().
-For example:
+To do this, call Bugsnag.notify()

 When reporting handled errors, it's often helpful to send custom diagnostic data or to adjust the severity of particular errors.
 You can also report native errors from your iOS and Android projects.